 The Group has targeted a reduction in waste generation intensity of 5-8% within 10 years, of which 2021 is the base year, by collecting used paper and sending it to reputable recyclers and encouraging colleagues to reduce their food wastage by consuming responsibly.
-Compared with last year, the waste generation intensity is reduced by 39%.
+Compared with the base year, the waste generation intensity in kg/m^2 was reduced by 42%.
 The Group strives to review and improve the waste reduction measures continuously in order to achieve the waste reduction target in the long term.